bd452/TapTapPass_iOS6/README.md

 	•	Support for PatternUnlock, Stride, and similar
 	•	Addition of a preference pane for configuration (in progress)

+Recently Added:

-	•	Allow for the reversal of the lock function (activator action locks without, rather than with a passcode)
+	•	Added option to reverse the function (activator action locks without, rather than with a passcode)